florinleon/SafeRL-CollapsingBridge/README.md

 If you use this environment or the agents in your research, please cite:

-> Florin Leon, *Action Masking Methods for Safe Reinforcement Learning in a Non-Stationary Configurable Environment*, 2025.
+> Florin Leon, *Action Masking Methods for Safe Reinforcement Learning in a Non-Stationary Configurable Environment*, Proceedings of the 29th International Conference on System Theory, Control and Computing (ICSTCC 2025), Cluj-Napoca, Romania, 2025.

 ## License